Forest Bathing Meditation Script For Meditating In Nature

 The “Nature Pill”

-Mary Carol Hunter [an associate professor at the University of Michigan School for Environment and Sustainability] conducted a study in 2019 that was published in the journal Frontiers in Psychology.
-She discovered that spending twenties minutes in nature (meditating or doing other activities) lowers stress hormone levels.
+A 2019 study by Mary Carol Hunter [an associate professor at the University of Michigan School for Environment and Sustainability] showed that spending twenty minutes in nature lowers stress hormone levels.

 They described it as a “nature pill”.